Revolutionary Water Treatment Solution for Cities awarded today

 The $100,000 award was presented following a four-day intensive boot camp and panel evaluation from representatives of the World Economic Forum, United Nations, Arsht-Rockefeller Foundation Resilience Center, QBE Ventures, and QBE North America.
 The champion startup also will be the feature of the upcoming AcceliGOV program, where cities from around the world compete to win a pre-paid pilot program of this treatment solution.

 “Thank you to QBE North America for continuing to support this challenge.
 Only about 1% of the water on Earth is clean drinking water available for our growing population to consume,” said Michael Lake, President and CEO of Leading Cities.
 “Recognizing the twin threat our water supplies are facing with climate change and pollution, the potential impact for preserving our water is one of the greatest opportunities we have to protect humanity.”
+More about Challenges and Opportunities in the Water Industry.

 About Pharem’s treatment solution, Zymatic